Covid 19 coronavirus: New Zealand Rugby to lay off half their staff

 "We're dealing directly with our staff on this.
 It's a very challenging time for New Zealand Rugby."

-Robinson said that when rugby gets back underway in New Zealand, players will be frequently tested for Covid-19.
+Robinson says that when rugby gets back under way in New Zealand, players will be frequently tested for Covid-19.

 This story was originally published by Radio New Zealand and is re-published here with permission.